sophgo/sophon-stream/docs/EnvironmentInstallGuide_EN.md

     source scripts/envsetup.sh
     ```

 This image is only for compiling and quantifying the model, please compile and run the program in the development and runtime environment.
-For more tutorials on TPU-MLIR, please refer to the "TPU-MLIR Quick Start" and the "TPU-MLIR Technical Reference Manual" on [the official website of Sophgo](https://developer.sophgo.com/site/index/material/31/all.html).
+For more tutorials on TPU-MLIR, please refer to the "TPU-MLIR Quick Start" and the "TPU-MLIR Technical Reference Manual" on [the official website of Sophgo](https://developer.sophgo.com/site/index/material/88/all.html).

-## 2 TPU-NNTC Environmental Installation

-If you are using BM1684, it is recommended to use TPU-NNTC to compile BModel.
-Usually, you need to install TPU-NNTC environment on an x86 host with Ubuntu 16.04/18.04/20.04 installed and running memory of 12GB or more.
-Here are the installation steps for TPU-NNTC environment:

-1. Installation of Docker

-   If you already have docker installed, skip this section.
-    ```bash
-    # Install docker
-    sudo apt-get install docker.io
-    # In docker, commands can be executed without root privileges
-    # Create docker user group,if there is already a docker user group, it will raise an error,this error can be ignored
-    sudo groupadd docker
-    # Add the current user to the docker group
-    sudo gpasswd -a ${USER} docker
-    # Switch current session to new group or re-login to restart X session
-    newgrp docker​
-    ```
-    > **Note**：You need to logout the system and then log back in, and then you can use docker without sudo.

-2. Download and Unzip TPU-NNTC

-    Download the [Compatible](../README_EN.md#environment-dependencies) TPU-NNTC package from [the official website of Sophgo](https://developer.sophgo.com/site/index/material/28/all.html) and unzip it, the package is named in the format tpu-nntc_vx.y.z-hash-date.tar.gz, where x.y.z indicates the version number.
-    ```bash
-    mkdir tpu-nntc
-    # Unzip the package to tpu-nntc
-    tar zxvf tpu-nntc_vx.y.z-<hash>-<date>.tar.gz --strip-components=1 -C tpu-nntc
-    ```

-3. Create and Enter Docker

-    The docker used by TPU-NNTC is sophgo/tpuc_dev:latest, the docker image and tpu-nntc have a binding relationship, in a few cases it is possible that tpu-nntc is updated and a new image is needed.
-    ```bash
-    cd tpu-nntc
-    # Enter docker, if the current system does not have the corresponding image, it will automatically download from docker hub
-    # Here will map tpu-nntc's higher level directory to /workspace directory in docker, users need to map the stream directory to docker according to the actual situation
-    # 8001 to 8001 port mapping is used here, which will be used later in the ufw visualization tool
-    # If the port is already occupied, please replace it with another unoccupied port, and adjust it later as needed
-    docker run --name myname -v $PWD/..:/workspace -p 8001:8001 -it sophgo/tpuc_dev:v2.1
-    # Now, you are already in docker, and in the /workspace directory
-    # Then, initializing the software environment
-    cd /workspace/tpu-nntc
-    source scripts/envsetup.sh
-    ```

-This image is only for compiling and quantifying the model, please compile and run the program in the development and runtime environment.
-For more tutorials on TPU-NNTC, please refer to the "TPU-NNTC Quick Start Guide" and the "TPU-NNTC Development Reference Manual" on [the official website of Sophgo](https://developer.sophgo.com/site/index/material/31/all.html).

-## 3 x86 PCIe Platform Development and Runtime Environment Construction
+## 2 x86 PCIe Platform Development and Runtime Environment Construction
 If you have installed a PCIe accelerator card on an x86 platform, the development environment and runtime environment can be the same, and you can build the development and runtime environment directly on the host computer.

-### 3.1 Installation of libsophon
+### 2.1 Installation of libsophon
-Download the [Compatible](../README_EN.md#environment-dependencies) libsophon installation package from [the official website of Sophgo](https://developer.sophgo.com/site/index/material/28/all.html), which includes:
+Download the [Compatible](../README_EN.md#environment-dependencies) libsophon installation package from [the official website of Sophgo](https://developer.sophgo.com/site/index/material/88/all.html), which includes:
 * sophon-driver_x.y.z_amd64.deb
 * sophon-libsophon_x.y.z_amd64.deb
 * sophon-libsophon-dev_x.y.z_amd64.deb